leandro-almeida/master-thesis/README.md

 # WebPrisma: An Interactive Web-Based Tool for Exploratory Visualization Using Multiple Coordinated Views
-This is the final source code of my master thesis, presented in **December, 2009**, at Federal University of Pará State, PA - Brazil (Universidade Federal do Pará).
+This is the final front-end source code of my master thesis, presented in **December, 2009**, at Federal University of Pará State, PA - Brazil (Universidade Federal do Pará).
+The back-end source code isn't available because it is proprietary source from Gol Software company [www.golsoftware.com.br]

 ### Abstract
 This work presents a web-based information visualization tool that supports